octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 ---
 draft: true
-title: "Migrate your customized application to Elestio"
+title: "Migrate your customized application to OctaByte"
 date: "2024-12-10"
-description: "This migration document is only for services that are not being supported by Elestio as a fully managed option.
+description: "This migration document is only for services that are not being supported by OctaByte as a fully managed option.
 If you are unaware of the software supported, take a look here.
-If Elestio is supporting the software then you can follow this migration document
+If OctaByte is supporting the software then you can follow this migration document

 1️⃣ Pre-requisites